 All the malls are replete with restaurants, ice cream and endless possibilities.
 You’ll find everything you need in Arlington.

 Love antiques?
-There are many fine outlets permitting you to live life on your own terms.
+Many fine outlets are permitting you to live life on your terms.
 Antiques are unique and they make a big impression.
-They let you connect to your history and establish a lifestyle that is truly special.
+They let you connect to your history and establish a truly special lifestyle.
 Antiques reflect a different time and place.
 They were constructed before the “Walmart Era.”
 It was before quality had been sacrificed for quantity and costs.
 So many times, when you go into a regular retail furniture outlet you’re bombarded by the three P’s, “Particle Board, Plywood and Plastic.”
 When we think about the quality of solid dovetailed Mahogany, Oak or Walnut furniture, we think about the good ole’ days when “they” knew how to make things.

 Quality was better, construction was better, things were better.
 There was no assembly required.